votamrima/test_application/README.md

 ## Running application
 The following steps should be satisfied in order to run application:

-- install actual version of python3
+- install or update python3
-- install necessary modules that are listed in reqirements.txt file
+- install modules from the reqirements.txt file
-- prepare database and enviroment variables
+- prepare database and set correct enviroment variables
 - if you do not have or want to run without database try to set variable NO_DB=true
-- run application
+- run application ```` python3 app.py ````
--